idetips/idetipsdotcom/README.md

 # idetipsdotcom
-All more information go go https://idetips.com/
+All more information go to https://idetips.com/